doeixd/events/README.md

 # @doeixd/events

 A powerful, type-safe reactive event system for TypeScript/JavaScript applications.
-Inspired by solid-events and remix events, this library provides SolidJS-style primitives, DOM utilities, and seamless Remix integration for building reactive user interfaces and event-driven architectures.
+Inspired by solid-events and remix events, this library provides event primitives, framework integration, DOM utilities, and Remix Events integration for building reactive user interfaces and event-driven architectures.

 <br />